We found 5 internists who accept Humana Silver 3800/HMO Premier near Cartersville, GA.

 Dr. Christopher Inhulsen specializes in general internal medicine and practices in Cartersville, GA and Macon, GA.
-Dr. Inhulsen takes several insurance carriers, including Coventry, Coventry Health Care Plans, First Health, and more.
-Dr. Inhulsen's residency was performed at Medical Center of Central Georgia.
+Dr. Inhulsen takes several insurance carriers, including Coventry, Coventry Health Care Plans, and First Health.
+He trained at Medical Center of Central Georgia for residency.
 He is professionally affiliated with Cartersville Medical Center.

 Conditions / Treatments